Federal government websites often end in .gov or .mil. Before sharing sensitive information, make sure you’re on a federal government site.

 Click on a State within the map to see its ratings for each crash measure and indicator.

 To view all the data in a table, click on the table icon in the top left corner.
-The table will show you the Crash Rating, and the 12-Month Measure (12 MM) Rating and 3-Month Leading Indicator (3 LI) for each State for all Crash and Inspection measures.
+The table will show you the Crash Rating, 12-Month Measure (12 MM) Rating, and 3-Month Leading Indicator (3 LI) for each State for all Crash and Inspection measures.

 Connect with a Data Quality Specialist for insight on training and tools to understand and improve data quality.